 About Tim Ludy

-Tim Ludy is a Marketing Consultant specializing in marketing automation and social media.
+Tim Ludy is a Marketing Consultant for Business Concepts specializing in marketing automation and social media.
 He is also an Infusionsoft Certified Consultant.